 Philhealth has played a very important role in the lives of its members.
 Often it was realized only in times of health problems.
 A member needs to be hospitalized, or its dependents have to undergo an emergency procedure.
-After which, the member who would pay the hospital bill will say “good thing I have Philhealth, my bill was reduced significantly.”
-On the other side, those members who don’t pay their contribution regularly regret much when unforeseen health problems occur.
+After which, the member who would pay the hospital bill will say “good thing I am disciplined when comes to paying my contribution, my bill was reduced significantly.”
+On the other side, those members who don’t pay their Philhealth contribution regularly regret much when unforeseen health problems occur.

 For responsible members just continue with what you are doing, and for those members who won’t pay their contribution maybe, this is the time to change your mind as it would really benefit you and your dependents in the long run.